-With increased awareness of energy costs as well as the effects of greenhouse gas emission, the industrial and manufacturing sectors are seeking smarter ways to achieve energy efficiencies and savings.
+With increased awareness of energy costs as well as the effects of greenhouse gas emissions, the industrial and manufacturing sectors are seeking smarter ways to achieve energy efficiencies and savings.
 Tellingly, new roles, with titles like Energy Engineer, are being created as the pressure to save on energy costs mounts.

-As a result, plants and production facilities are placing greater attention on the energy efficient use of compressed air and for very good reason.
+As a result, plants and production facilities are placing greater attention on the energy efficient use of compressed air for very good reasons.
 On average, compressed air systems use 10% of the energy consumed by a production facility.
 Plus, energy costs, over the 10 yr life cycle of an air compressor, represent 80% of the cost of ownership.

-With statistics like that we know that even small improvements to a compressed air system can help maximise overall plant energy efficiency.
+With statistics like that, we know that even small improvements to a compressed air system can help maximise overall plant energy efficiency.
 However, we have found that many organisations are missing the chance to improve energy savings with some relatively low cost projects for increasing energy efficiency.

 For instance, Leakage management is the single most cost effective measure you can take in a compressed air system in order to save energy and reduce running costs.
 Addressing leakages should be the number one priority before ever considering an investment in additional capacity or more efficient compressors.

 Compressed air is energy.
 Leaking air lines, couplings and hoses are simply put, sources of energy waste.
 The majority of companies have a leakage rate of more than 20%.
 Apart from being completely unnecessary, it is expensive and contributes to your CO2 emissions.
-In a LeekSeek™ Leakage Management Programme your leakage level will be reduced to less than 5%.
+In a LeekSeek™ Leakage Management Programme, your leakage level will be reduced to less than 5%.

 One of our clients achieved savings of over €30,000 after undertaking a leakage management programme.
 Click here to find out how.

 Of course, it goes without saying that no savings will be made as a result of a leakage survey only.
-Repairs must be carried out as quickly as possible after completion of the survey to reduce consumption and drive down energy costs.
+Repairs must be carried out as quickly as possible after the completion of the survey to reduce consumption and drive down energy costs.
 O’Neill Industrial, as a distributor and stockist of many leading brands of Pneumatic components, can supply the materials required for repair work.
 In addition, we can provide repair technicians to manage the Leakage repair work or complete the repairs if necessary.